Icinga/icinga2/doc/6-distributed-monitoring.md

       //...
     }

-Restart the client(s) which should receive the global zone first.
+Restart the client(s) which should receive the global zone before before restarting the parent master/satellite nodes.

 Then validate the configuration on the master node and restart Icinga 2.